 , or somewhat larger than the US state of Connecticut

-The region between India and Myanmar is largely mountainous dissected by rivers and creeks.
+The region between India and Myanmar is mainly mountainous dissected by rivers and creeks.

 The forest covered Naga Hills are part of a complex of mountain ranges and hills on the border of India and Myanmar (Burma).
 The mountains can reach altitudes up to more than 1,800 m (6,000 ft).
 The highest elevation is Mount Saramati at 3,826 m.
 The peak is located near Tuensang town at the border of Nagaland and the Sagaing Region of Myanmar.

-Nagaland is basically a land of agriculture and has a population of about 2 million people.
+Nagaland is primarily a land of agriculture and has a population of about 2 million people.

-Capital city is Kohima, the largest urban center is Dimapur.
+The capital is Kohima; the largest urban center is Dimapur.

 The Naga people are an ethnic group of more than 20 tribes native to the North Eastern part of India and north-western Myanmar (Burma).
 They do not have a common language.
 Spoken languages